sara-nl/opennaas-dc-gui/README.md

 Prerequisites
 -------------

-This applications uses PHP and requires a working instance of OpenNaaS 0.28 To download and install OpenNaaS, visit http://opennaas.org/downloads/ Or alternatively the github repository https://github.com/dana-i2cat/opennaas/
+This applications uses PHP and requires a working instance of OpenNaaS 0.28<br>
+To download and install OpenNaaS, visit http://opennaas.org/downloads/ <br>
+Or alternatively the github repository https://github.com/dana-i2cat/opennaas/ <br>

 Installation
 ------------